 This is an art unto itself.
 Your body must be translated from three-dimensional space into two-dimensional space for model photography.
 The poses can be half or full body model poses.
 A lot of pictures fall flat when it comes to translation.
 Posing for the camera isn’t something that comes easy to most people, models included.
 With practice and research, it’s possible to improve your modeling poses.

-Here, we will talk about the most popular modeling poses.
+Here, we will talk about the most popular modelling poses.
 And how these famous photographers have expressed them in their photography.

 With arms, it becomes easy to frame your subject’s face.
 In this way, the arms give the illusion of a leading line, drawing attention directly to the subject.
 The pose is very easy and most people feel comfortable giving it.
 Though it is believed that crossed arms define a barrier but this pose is very common with model photographers.